Loratavel, tablets 10 mg 10 pcs

 Overdose

 Symptoms: drowsiness, tachycardia, headache.
-In case of overdose seek medical attention immediately.
+In case of overdose, consult a doctor immediately.

 Treatment: symptomatic and supportive therapy.
-Perhaps gastric lavage, taking adsorbents (crushed activated carbon with water).
+It is possible to lavage the stomach, take adsorbents (crushed activated carbon with water).
 Loratadine is not excreted during hemodialysis.
 After emergency care is provided, it is necessary to continue monitoring the patient’s condition.

 ---|---|